jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     Switch>
     ```

-## Password recovery mechanism
-[Verify the status](../../howtos/configure-password-recovery-mechanism/index.md) of the [password recovery mechanism](../../references/index.md) as this has consequences for the next steps.

 ## ROMMON
 [Boot the switch in ROMMON-mode](../access-cisco-device-rommon/index.md) using a cold start.
+If the password recovery mechanism is enabled, it is possible to either keep the startup configuration file or choose to discard it.
+If the password recovery mechanism is disabled, you are forced to discard all device configuration.

 ### Password recovery mechanism enabled
-If the password recovery mechanism is enabled, it is possible to either keep the startup configuration file or choose to discard it.

 === "Step1"
     List the files stored in flash.
 The startup configuration file in this mode is named "config.text".